Ukrainian player had already been targeted by Spanish fans - WHIZ News

-MADRID (AP) — The Ukrainian soccer player called a “Nazi” by fans during a Spanish second-division match had already been targeted by fans last season.
+MADRID (AP) — The Ukrainian soccer player subjected to Nazi taunts by fans during a Spanish second-division match had already been targeted by fans last season.

-Albacete forward Roman Zozulia had opposing fans calling for his death during a match against Deportivo Lugo at the end of last season.
+At the end of last season, Albacete forward Roman Zozulia received death threats from opposing fans during a match against Deportivo Lugo.

-Sunday’s game between Albacete and Rayo Vallecano was halted at halftime after opposing fans used abusive language against Zozulia in chants and in a banner.
+On Sunday, the game between Albacete and Rayo Vallecano was halted at halftime after opposing fans abused Zozulia in chants and in a banner.
 The Spanish league said both teams asked the referee to stop playing.
 The game was tied 0-0.

 In the match at Deportivo Lugo in March, the home fans repeated chants of “Die, Zozulia.”
 The Spanish league denounced those chants to the Spanish soccer federation at the time.